 In its research publication, 'Financial Services Technology 2020 and Beyond', PwC addressed the effect the digital revolution has had and will continue to have on the industry.

-The firm has concluded that embracing the disruption caused by digital growth is the best way forward as clients, customers and much of the competition have adjusted to the new norm already.
-Innovation is vital.
+The firm has concluded that embracing digital disruptors is the best way forward as clients, customers and much of the competition have adjusted to the new norm already.

-The report outlines the main technological areas that are going to become essential for businesses by 2020, including customer analytics, digital regulation and cyber security.
+The report outlined the main technological areas that continue to be essential for businesses by 2020, including customer analytics, digital regulation and cyber security.

-PwC has also suggested that businesses should make updating IT resources and retaining employees with digital skills and knowledge a priority.
+PwC has also suggested that businesses should improve IT resources and retrain employees with enhanced digital knowledge and skills as a priority.

 "But how they will do it, and why, is quite different from what they may have thought about until now.
 Financial institutions need to start thinking quickly about refreshing their strategy for 2020 and beyond.”

 The skills gap

 The findings claim that a continued shortage of suitable digital skills in the UK labour market is a major risk to business growth, innovation and broader societal development.

 All sectors and organisations need to improve and re-skill in order to maximise their competitive potential offered by the rapidly developing applications of digital technologies.